Rescuers race to free people trapped by Hurricane Helene after storm kills at least 40 in 4 states

 President Joe Biden said he was praying for survivors as the head of the Federal Emergency Management Agency headed to the area.
 The agency has deployed more than 1,500 workers, and they helped with 400 rescues by late morning.
 In Tampa, some areas could be reached only by boat.

-Officials elsewhere warned that the water could contain live wires, sewage, sharp objects and other debris.
+Officials warned that floodwater could contain live wires, sewage, sharp objects and other debris.

 “If you are trapped and need help please call for rescuers – DO NOT TRY TO TREAD FLOODWATERS YOURSELF,” the sheriff’s office in Citrus County, Florida, warned in a Facebook post.

-Nearly 4 million homes and businesses were without power Friday morning in Florida, Georgia and South Carolina, according to poweroutage.us, which tracks utility reports.
+Nearly 4 million homes and businesses were without power Friday afternoon in Florida, Georgia and South Carolina, according to poweroutage.us, which tracks utility reports.

-In Georgia, an electrical utility group is warning of “catastrophic” damage to the state's utility infrastructure.
-The Georgia Electric Membership Corp., which represents the state’s electric cooperatives, said the hurricane damaged more than 100 high voltage transmission lines.
+In Georgia, an electrical utility group warned of “catastrophic” damage to the state's utility infrastructure, with more than 100 high voltage transmission lines damaged.
+And officials in South Carolina, where more than 40% of homes and businesses were without power, said crews needed to cut their way through debris just to determine what was still standing in some places.

-And Georgia Power Co. was conducting an emergency release of water from a dam in the northeast of the state following the heavy rains.

-The hurricane came ashore near the mouth of the Aucilla River on Florida's Gulf Coast.
-That location was only about 20 miles (32 kilometers) northwest of where Idalia hit last year at nearly the same ferocity.
+The hurricane came ashore near the mouth of the Aucilla River on Florida's Gulf Coast, about 20 miles (32 kilometers) northwest of where Idalia hit last year at nearly the same ferocity.
 Florida Gov. Ron DeSantis said the damage from Helene appeared to be greater than the combined damage of Idalia and Hurricane Debby in August.

 “It’s tough and we understand that.
 We also understand that this is a resilient state,” DeSantis said at a news conference in storm-damaged St. Pete Beach, Florida.